ODIN-fire/odin-rs/odin_book/src/odin_actor/actor_communication.md

 Using an enum to encode all possible input messages for an actor also explains why message types should not be large.
 Not only would this increase `clone()` cost but it also would enlarge the message set enum, which is sized according to its largest variant.

+<a id="message-size"></a>
-Since this message set enum is the type of the actor mailbox (channel) this size matters.
+Since this message set enum is the type of the actor mailbox (channel) this size matters - a Rust `enum` is sized according to its largest variant.
+If the ratio of max to min size of variants is too large then the channel can waste a lot of memory.
+If this is a problem we can always wrap (part of) large messages within heap-allocated containers (`Box`, `Arc`, `Vec` etc.) which collapses the size of the wrapped data to a pointer.

 ## How to Send Messages